10 Guitar Habits Even Experienced Players Struggle With

 #8: Over-Dependence on Familiar Scale Shapes

-Every guitarist has that one spot on the fretboard they run to without thinking.
-For most players, it is the fifth fret A minor pentatonic box.
+Every guitarist has the spot on the fretboard they are most comfortable with.
+For most players, it’s the fifth fret A minor pentatonic box.

 Don’t get me wrong.. it works in a LOT of situations.
-But it’s “safe” and staying there too long makes everything you play sound the exact same.
+But it’s safe, and staying there too long makes everything you play sound the same.
+I’m sure you’ve already noticed this.

 The way out is to expand slowly.

-Start by connecting that box to the patterns to the right and then the left.
-Learn where the root notes repeat, then use those as stepping stones.
+So, start by connecting that box to the patterns to the right and then the left.
+Learn where the root notes repeat, then use those as jumping off points.

-Another approach is to take a simple lick you already love and shift it into a new position.
-At first it will definitely feel awkward, but once your fingers catch on, your solos start opening up across the neck.
+Another approach is to take an easy lick you already know well and shift it into a new position.
+At first it will feel awkward, but once your fingers catch on, your solos will start to open up across the neck.

 #7: Weak Chord Tone Awareness in Solos

 I remember learning my first scale patterns and thinking I was the guitar GOAT.
-I could blaze up and down the neck, but when I tried soloing over real songs, something felt.. off.
-The notes were in the key, but they didn’t actually fit the chords underneath.
+I could run up and down the neck, but when I tried soloing over songs, it felt off.

 Scales are great, but the music comes alive when you target the chord tones.
-That third and fifth are what makes the solo feel grounded.
-Leave them out or don’t land on them and the whole thing sounds a little lost.
+The third and fifth are what makes the solo feel right.
+If you leave them out or you don’t land on them, the whole thing can sound lost.

 The quickest way to fix this is with arpeggios.

-They map out the exact notes in each chord, and practicing them teaches your ear where the strong landing spots are.
+They map out the notes in each chord, and practicing them teaches your ear where the good landing spots are and where you should go.

 Watch my free Youtube lesson on arpeggios here:

 Another trick is to loop a simple progression and force yourself to target the root, third, fifth, or even the seventh on every change.
-It might feel restrictive at first, but soon you will start hearing how melodies connect directly to the harmony.
+It might feel restrictive at first, but soon you’ll hear how melodies connect to the harmony.

-That is why so many players freeze up when they need to learn something by ear.
+That is why so many players can’t learn things by ear.

-Most guitarists live in the “guitar-friendly” keys: E, A, D, maybe G.
+I’m guessing many of you are living in the “guitar-friendly” keys: E, A, D, maybe G. I’ve been there, too.

-That is fine until a singer wants a song in B flat or you sit in on a jam where everyone shifts into keys with flats.
-Suddenly your comfortable shapes feel like a foreign language.
-I’ve 1000% been there.
+And it’s fine.. until a singer wants a song in B flat or you sit in on a jam where everyone shifts into keys with flats.

-The way around this is to stop avoiding the uncomfortable keys and bring them into your practice.
-Yes, practice, practice, practice.
-But with intention.
+The way around this is to stop avoiding the uncomfortable keys and practice them.
+Yes, practice, practice, practice, but with intention.

 The Circle of Fifths is a great place to begin.
-Pick one key you never play in and build a I–IV–V progression.
+Pick one key you typically don’t play in and build a I–IV–V progression.
 Strum it until the changes feel natural, then try moving into its relative minor.

 #4: Neglecting Tone Shaping

-A lot of players focus on pedals and amp settings, but they skip the simple controls already built into your guitar.
-Tone starts in your hands and with the instrument itself.
+A lot of players skip the simple controls built into your guitar.
+They more so focus on pedals and amp settings.
+I’m not saying you shouldn’t play around with your pedals and amps, but tone starts in your hands and with the instrument itself.

-- Volume knob: Roll it back to clean up your sound, push it up when you want grit.
+• Volume knob: Roll it back to clean up your sound, and push it up when you want grit.

-- Pickup selector: Learn how each position changes the mood.
+• Pickup selector: Learn how each position changes the mood of what you’re playing.

-- Tone knob and coil taps: Subtle tweaks here can shift your sound more than you expect.
+• Tone knob and coil taps: Subtle tweaks here can shift your sound significantly.

-- Picking hand placement: Play near the bridge for brightness, near the neck for a softer feel.
+• Picking hand placement: Play near the bridge for brightness and near the neck for something softer.

-- Attack: Dig in hard for aggression or lighten up for smoothness.
-Use the tip of the pick for clarity, use the rounded side for a softer feel.
-Use just your fingers!
+• Attack: Dig in for aggression or lighten up for smoothness.
+Use the tip of the pick for clarity and use the rounded side for softness.

 #3: Forgetting to Play With Other Musicians

 I once practiced for months on end without playing with a single other person.
-My scales were awesome and my bends were in tune.
-But when I stepped into a jam session, I realized I could not lock in with the drummer.
+My scales were great and my bends were, too.
+But when I went to a jam session, I realized I could not lock in with the drummer.
+Not great for a gigging musician lol.

-My timing drifted, and those riffs that felt tight in my bedroom sounded out of sync.
+I realized that the riffs that felt great in my bedroom sounded out of sync.

-Practicing alone is important, but it can trick you into thinking you are tighter than you really are.
-Playing with other musicians forces you to listen differently.
-You learn when to step forward and when to hold back, how to leave space, and how to adjust to someone else’s feel.
+Practicing alone is important, but it can trick you into thinking your playing is tighter than it is.
+Playing with other musicians forces you to learn how to step forward and when to hold back, and how to leave space.

-If you do not have local friends to jam with, there are still options.
-Record a rhythm track and play over it, or use backing tracks online.
+If you do not have local friends to jam with, try recording a rhythm track and play over it, or use backing tracks online.

 #2: Over-Practicing “Safe” Riffs and Licks